brouberol/blog/content/my-dm-toolkit.md

 The process of tracking initiative at my table was always a little bit ad-hoc and painful.
 We would usually start writing the players initiative on the battlemap, and then would cram the monster initiative in between, where appropriate.
 This would result in the turn order being sometimes barely legible, which would in turn break combat immersion as we would try to figure out who was next.

-I found this process painful enough to spend an hour to improve it.
+I found this process painful enough to spend time to improve it.
 I wanted to build an initiative tracker that would be easy to see from both sides of the table, easy to reorganize as the combat evolved, and easy to reuse game night after game night.

 I drew a simple flag on a piece of paper, took a picture of it and [converted](https://stackoverflow.com/a/12608376) to jpg to an [SVG](https://balthazar-rouberol.com/public/initiative-tracker-flag.svg).
-I then cranked up Photoshop, placed 14 of these flags on a [2-side A4 page with cutting lines](https://balthazar-rouberol.com/public/initiative-tracker.pdf), with enough space at the left for a magnet that would allow me to place them on a vertical bar of some kind.
-I finally printed the page, laminated it, and cut it along the lines.
+I then cranked up Photoshop, placed 14 of these flags on a [2-side A4 page with cutting lines](https://balthazar-rouberol.com/public/initiative-tracker.pdf), with enough space on the left for a magnet that would allow me to place them on a vertical bar of some kind.
+I finally printed the page, laminated it, and cut along the lines.

 Whenever we start a fight, each player writes their character name and initiative on each side of their tracker, while I do the same for the monsters.
 We then simply organize the trackers by initiative and start the fight.